At Barnsley Council we're committed to putting our customers first. We want to know about your experience of our services.

-A complaint is when you are unhappy with something that we may have done or said, the way that we may have acted, or with a decision we have made.
-When you make a complaint we would like you to work with us to help us look into what you think has gone wrong, why, and how we can learn from it.
+A complaint is when you're unhappy with something that we may have done or said, the way that we may have acted, or with a decision we've made.
+When you make a complaint we'd like you to work with us to help us look into what you think has gone wrong, why, and how we can learn from it.

-- Always make contact with you.
-A member of our Customer Feedback, Information and Improvement team will try to contact you within 3 to 5 working days (it sometimes may be longer, but we will always contact you).
+- always make contact with you.
+A member of our Customer Feedback, Information and Improvement team will try to contact you within three to five working days (it sometimes may be longer, but we'll always contact you).

-- Talk to you about it – what has happened, why it has made you unhappy and what you would like to see happen or changed as a result of your complaint.
+- talk to you about it – what's happened, why it's made you unhappy and what you'd like to see happen or changed as a result of your complaint.

 We ask you to:

-- Take time to think about the complaint you wish to make and the outcome you would like.
-It might be helpful to make some notes about the key points you wish to raise and the examples you have to support what has happened.
+- take time to think about the complaint you wish to make and the outcome you'd like.
+It might be helpful to make some notes about the key points you wish to raise and the examples you have to support what's happened.

-- Make sure you tell us everything that you wish to make a complaint about.
-It may be too late to add more information after we have agreed your complaint with you.
+- make sure you tell us everything that you wish to make a complaint about.
+It may be too late to add more information after we've agreed your complaint with you.